 Last year, crowell and Amat wrote a really good-looking scoreboard, but it had some performances issues (protip: don't use ncurses on a forking server with several thousand simultaneous users).
-This is why (and also because we wanted to have more people that could easily administer the scoreboard) this year we went with CTFd, with a (super-ghetto) custom theme (that I wrote in a hurry, mostly with tears and stress.).
+This is why (and also because we wanted to have more people that could easily administer the scoreboard) this year we went with CTFd, with a (super-ghetto) custom theme (that I wrote in a hurry, mostly based on tears and stress.).

 The whole infrastructure was hosted on AWS: